lammps/lammps/doc/src/fix_npt_cauchy.rst

 The *cauchystat* keyword modifies the barostat as per Miller et al. (Miller)\_"#nc-Miller" so that the Cauchy stress is controlled.
-*alpha* is the non-dimensional parameter, typically set to 0.001 or 0.01 that determines how aggresively the algorithm drives the system towards the set Cauchy stresses.
+*alpha* is the non-dimensional parameter, typically set to 0.001 or 0.01 that determines how aggressively the algorithm drives the system towards the set Cauchy stresses.
 Larger values of *alpha* will modify the system more quickly, but can lead to instabilities.
 Smaller values will lead to longer convergence time.
 Since *alpha* also